Erik Folk: Professional career

 On June 18, 2012, Folk was signed as an undrafted free agent by the Atlanta Falcons. in 2012, but was released before the regular season.

-Personal
+Personal life

 Folk was born to Anton and Kathryn Folk.
-He is the younger brother of New England Patriots kicker Nick Folk, who was a first-team All-Pac-10 punter in 2006.
+He is the younger brother of New York Jets kicker Nick Folk, who was a first-team All-Pac-10 punter in 2006.
 He also has another brother, Greg Folk, who played soccer at UCLA.